Applying to Graduate School

 - Give your recommenders time in advance to write the letter.
 Be sure to give them clear instructions and firm deadlines.

 - Always thank the recommenders.
 Do this either by writing a “thank you” note/letter or e-mail.

 - Write your personal statement.
-Make an appointment with your Assistant Director of Career Engagement to learn how to write a dynamic, eye-catching personal statement.
+Make an appointment with your Career Coach to learn how to write a dynamic, eye-catching personal statement.
 The application will give you instructions and guidelines on what to include in the essay.
 Depending on the program, the amount of flexibility you have in shaping the personal essay varies.
 Be consistent, clear, and organized throughout the essay, while maintaining a personal, straightforward tone.

 - Update your resume or curriculum vita (CV).
-Learn how to create a superb resume or CV by making an appointment with your Assistant Director of Career Engagement.
-Our office can assist with revamping and polishing your document to make it stand out among the rest.
+Learn how to create a resume or CV by utilizing resources on our website and then making an appointment with your Career Coach.

 - Order and send in all transcripts.
 Most universities require you to send a transcript from each institution of higher education you have attended.

 - Prepare for your entrance interview.
 Be prepared to interview with the graduate program you apply for, as this is a requirement of many graduate programs.
 This is your chance to speak about your work and research experience, current and future goals, academic pursuits, and why you are interested in applying for graduate school.
 Research the program before the interview to formulate one of the most important answers you will need to give: how the program corresponds with your goals and interests.
 For help with preparing for the interview, sample interview questions, and tips for nailing it, have a look at GradSchools.com’s extensive guide.